Toni Collette: 1999–2004: Rise to prominence and Broadway debut

-2005–2011: Supporting roles and United States of Tara
+2005–2011: Supporting roles and television work

 Collette's only film in 2005, In Her Shoes, was a comedy drama about the relationship between two sisters (Rose and Maggie Feller) and their estranged grandmother, co-starring Cameron Diaz and Shirley MacLaine.
 Based on the 2002 novel of the same name by Jennifer Weiner, the film received "mixed or average" reviews from critics.
 She was subsequently nominated for a Satellite Award for Best Actress for her performance of Rose, a successful-but-lonely lawyer with low self-esteem, which Mick LaSalle of the San Francisco Chronicle noticed, "As usual, [her] face is a fine-tuned transmitter of her emotions, moment by moment, and she becomes the locus of audience feeling."